-6.2.4 Private Key Backup No stipulation.
+6.2.4 Private Key Backup

-6.2.5 Private Key Archival No stipulation.
+6.2.5 Private Key Archival

-6.2.6 Private Key Transfer into or from a Cryptographic Module
+6.2.6 Private Key Transfer Into or from a Cryptographic Module

-CA private keys are transferred from one cryptographic module to another to perform CA key backup procedures in section 6.3.4.
+CA private keys are transferred from one cryptographic module to another to perform CA key backup procedures in Section 6.3.4.

-All other keys are generated by and in a cryptographic module.
+All other keys are generated by and in a cryptographic module when it is in hardware.
+These practices will be based on the requirements of the associated legal agreements, CP, technical specification documents, and this CP/CPS.
 In the event that a private key is to be transported from one cryptographic module to another, the private key is encrypted during transport; private keys never exist in plaintext form outside the cryptographic module boundary.